 Throughout your degree, you will have a number of assessments including coursework, essays, and written exams.
 In your second year, you complete a work-based learning research project and in your final year, you will complete a dissertation on a topic of your choice, with guidance from your supervisor.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

 The Foundation Year is a great opportunity if you have the ability and enthusiasm to study for a degree, but do not yet have the qualifications required to enter directly onto our degree programmes.
 A significant part of the Foundation Year focuses upon core skills such as academic writing at HE level, becoming an independent learner, structuring academic work, critical thinking, time management and note taking.

 Successful completion of the Foundation Year will enable you to progress into the first year (Level C) of your chosen honours degree.
 Further details can be found here.

 In your first year, you will study models and theories of health and wellbeing, and health and wellbeing policy.
 You explore the social and psychological approaches to health and to social care and investigate the different causes of health, wellbeing and illness and outcomes across social groups.

 You will also learn about key health and wellbeing issues in the UK such as disability, mental health, obesity, cancer and addiction.
-Throughout the year, you develop your communications skills such as active listening, the role of empathy, emotional intelligence and counselling skills.
+Throughout the year, you develop your communications skills such as active listening and understanding empathy.
 You will also learn about values and ethics such as personal and professional values, social justice, rights and diversity, as well as looking at social issues from a service users perspective, for example an asylum seeker or adult experience with homelessness.